 This directory is where we will store the newly compiled binaries and the asset files needed to run the server.

-4. Now copy the binaries over to the
+4. Now, using the cp command, copy the binaries over to the

 ~/srb2/ folder from the

-src folder where we compiled SRB2 and change into that directory.
+src folder where we compiled SRB2.
+Next, change into the

 cp ~/src/srb2/bin/Linux/Release/* ~/srb2/ cd ~/srb2/

 5. Let’s now download the assets for Sonic Robo Blast 2.
 These assets contain all the data that we need to run the server.

 6. We now need to extract the assets to the current directory by making use of the

 p7zip package we installed earlier.

 Run the following command to extract the assets to your Raspberry Pi.